prosekit/prosekit/plan_table_handle_v2.md

 - [ ] No `BaseElementConstructor` from v1 (should use `defineCustomElement` from v2)
 - [ ] No `defineEmit` from v1
 - [ ] No `getStateWithDefaults` utility usage
-- [ ] Framework wrappers generated correctly for all 9 sub-components
+- [ ] Framework wrappers generated correctly for all 10 sub-components (root, row-root, column-root, row-trigger, column-trigger, popover-positioner, popover-popup, popover-item, drag-preview, drop-indicator)
 - [ ] Table-handle renders and functions in the prosekit playground